|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 AF Microadjustment procedures

 The principle is that you display the square GIF image (at 100% full size) and focus on the computer screen, using liveview (zoomed if need be) and maximise the appearance of Moire interference patterns.
-Do not make the image 'fit' your screen, it needs to be unscaled.
+Do not make the image 'fit' your computer screen, it needs to be unscaled.

 You will need to have the camera mounted on a tripod and directly facing the computer screen.
 Take some care to get the screen square on and lined up with the camera.